sheepzh/yang4j/README.md

 + YANG to YIN, YIN to YANG
 + Generate a structure XML of memory model
 + Interface of translator framework for other languages, such as JSON, Java etc.

+### Compatibility

+Yang4J is compatible with all the following RFCs:

++ RFC 6020 YANG - A Data Modeling Language for the Network Configuration Protocol